kommodeskab/SocialProjectWebsite/content/network-analysis.md

 2. Are these airports connected to other airports of high quality?
 3. And, when adjusted for BNP per capita, where are the best airports compared to regional development?

-The first step is to find the basic properties of our network G which is the degree.
+The first step is to find the one of the most basic properties of our network G, which is the degree.
 The degree describes how many connections each airport has, and is a valuable insight.
 Here we have the degree distribution and the log-log scale of the distribution.

 ![Degree](https://raw.githubusercontent.com/kommodeskab/SocialProject/main/images/degree.png)